 With the Yorkshire Dales, the North York Moors, the Lake District and the coast close by, overnight camps, climbing, potholing, orienteering, caving and other adventurous activities take place throughout the year.

 Isabella, Year 7, loves adventure at Queen Mary’s.

 The Duke of Edinburgh Award

-You may wish to complete your Bronze Duke of Edinburgh Award which is both fun and rewarding and opens doors to education and employment opportunities.
+You may wish to complete your Bronze or Silver Duke of Edinburgh Award which are both fun and rewarding and opens doors to education and employment opportunities.